keithledgerwood/WICLab-guide/03-o365-integration.md

     ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image08.png "image_tooltip")

 Congratulations!
-Your Okta org and Microsoft 365 tenant are now configured for single sign-on from Okta to Azure AD.
+Your Okta Workforce Identity Cloud and Office 365 tenant are now configured for single sign-on from Okta to Office 365.

 > **Note:** You can't test single sign-on until you have enabled provisioning and assigned at least one user to this app in Okta.